HomeHealth Care NewsSpeech: ‘Silicon Curtain’ Is Protecting Government Censorship

 Censoring Political Opponents

-Scott Jensen, a medical doctor and Minnesota state senator who ran against Tim Walz for governor in 2022, says his respect for Bhattacharya is immense.
+Bhattacharya brought up the case of Scott Jensen, a medical doctor, and Minnesota state senator who ran against Tims Walz for governor in 2022.
 Jensen was a prominent critic of COVID-19 policies, and Facebook censored his election page.
-Jensen lost the race, and Walz went on to implement some of the most draconian COVID-19 restrictions and is Vice President Kamala Harris’s running mate in this year’s election for president.

 “Dr. Bhattacharya’s willingness to present and stand by a contrarian narrative—which ultimately proved to be profoundly wise—will go down in history as an act of immense courage in the face of smothering government censorship fueled by behemoth, profit-driven technological companies,” said Jensen.

-“American’s First Amendment rights are under attack by a political elite, but Dr. Jay Bhattacharya continues to stand in the breach and do whatever is necessary to protect and defend free speech,” said Jensen.
+“Americans’ First Amendment rights are under attack by a political elite, but Dr. Jay Bhattacharya continues to stand in the breach and do whatever is necessary to protect and defend free speech,” said Jensen.

 AnneMarie Schieber (amschieber@heartland.org) is the managing editor of Health Care News.